umbopepato/visua-website/_guide/writing-plugins.md

 }
 ```

-Your plugin class must be the default export of this module.
+The plugin class must be the default export of this module.

 **Options**

-If your plugin accepts options then you should implement the `options()` getter to return a non empty `OptionsMap`.
+If your plugin accepts options then you should override the `options` property to return a non empty `OptionsMap`.
 `OptionsMap` is an `Object` whose keys are strings corresponding to your options names without the leading "`--`"
 and whose values are either type constructors such as `String` or `Boolean` or `ValueInitializer`s: functions that take
 the option's textual value and deserialize it.